 Have your characters lose their jobs, their spouse, or their friends.
 Have them get lost, have them get caught by the villain and have to fight their way out, and take away all their weapons.
 Making it as difficult as possible for the characters to achieve their goals will not only make the reader more interested to see what happens next, but it’ll also make the reader respect and like the characters more for gritting their teeth and persevering.

 One easy way to nail this is to create a great villain.
 The villain should be powerful, unpredictable, and have some personal connection to our main characters.
+Usually, they have just a single tragic flaw.
+We talk a lot more about villains and supporting characters here.

 4. Nail the pacing